petergrace1618/buying-history/README.md

 - Add an admin page with CRUD functionality.
 - Add authentication

-Other improvements after that:
+Further improvements:
 - Add album art.
 Either by hovering over an album, or adding a thumbnail to the Sale details page.
-- Clicking on an album/band takes the user to metal-archives.com or discogs.com.
+- Clicking on an album or band takes the user to discogs.com.
-- Clicking on a seller takes the user to seller's page on eBay/Amazon.
+- Clicking on a seller takes the user to the seller's page on eBay or Amazon.
 - Add view to show purchase activity and quantity over time or over a given span of time.
 - Add view to show all albums by a particular band

-When all is said and done, I know it's just a vanity piece of software, but it's my pride and joy.
+In the end, I know it's just a vanity piece of software, but it's my pride and joy.

-[1]: <https://www.amazon.com/XSLT-Working-Khun-Yee-Fung/dp/0201711036/> "XSLT: Working with XML and HTML by Khun Yee Fung"
 [2]: <legacy_files/Buyinghistory.txt> "Buyinghistory.txt"
 [3]: <legacy_files/convertbh.sed1> "converbh.sed1"
 [4]: <legacy_files/bh1.xml> "bh1.xml"